The California based hotel company, Evans Hotels, has become a recent victim of compromised payment card data.

 Evans Hotels- which operates the Bahia Resort Hotel, Catamaran Resort Hotel & Spa, and The Lodge at Torrey Pines- admitted to having used back-up card readers that do not encrypt credit card data when swiped.
 To add accident to injury, they later discover that malware had been installed on the front desk computers of all properties.

-The number of victims affected by this POS breach is currently uncertain, but Evans Hotel has determined that cards swiped through the back-up readers between September 2014 and March 5 2015 may have had their credentials compromised.
+The number of victims affected by this Point-of-Sale (POS) breach is currently uncertain, but Evans Hotel has determined that cards swiped through the back-up readers between September 2014 and March 5 2015 may have had their credentials compromised.

 The backup payment card readers have since been removed from all properties and the hotel chain is working with a computer security firm to implement additional security initiatives.